 NUMERICAL_DERIVATIVES ( default=off ) calculate the derivatives for these quantities numerically NOPBC ( default=off ) ignore the periodic boundary conditions when calculating distances SERIAL ( default=off ) do the calculation in serial.
 Do not parallelize LOWMEM ( default=off ) lower the memory requirements VERBOSE ( default=off ) write a more detailed output MEAN ( default=off ) take the mean of these variables.
-The final value can be referenced using label .mean VMEAN ( default=off ) calculate the norm of the mean vector.
-The final value can be referenced using label .vmean TOL this keyword can be used to speed up your calculation.
+The final value can be referenced using label.mean VMEAN ( default=off ) calculate the norm of the mean vector.
+The final value can be referenced using label.vmean

+TOL this keyword can be used to speed up your calculation.
 When accumulating sums in which the individual terms are numbers inbetween zero and one it is assumed that terms less than a certain tolerance make only a small contribution to the sum.
 They can thus be safely ignored as can the the derivatives wrt these small quantities.

-SWITCH This keyword is used if you want to employ an alternative to the continuous swiching function defined above.
+SWITCH This keyword is used if you want to employ an SWITCH alternative to the continuous swiching function defined above.
 The following provides information on the switchingfunction that are available.
 When this keyword is present you no longer need the NN, MM, D_0 and R_0 keywords.
-LESS_THAN calculate the number of variables less than a certain target value.
-This quantity is calculated using $\sum_i \sigma(s_i)$ , where $\sigma(s)$ is a switchingfunction.
+LESS_THAN calculate the number of variables less than a certain LESS_ITIAN target value.
+This quantity is calculated using $\sum{i} \sigma(s{i})$ , where $\sigma(s)$ is a switchingfunction.
 The final value can be referenced using label .less_than.
-You can use multiple instances of this keyword i.e. LESS_THAN1, LESS_THAN2, LESS_THAN3 The corresponding values are then referenced using label .less_than-1, label .less_than-2, label .less_than-3

-MORE_THAN calculate the number of variables more than a certain target value.
-This quantity is calculated using $\sum_i 1.0 - \sigma(s_i)$ , where $\sigma(s)$ is a switchingfunction.
+You can use multiple instances of this keyword i.e. LESS_THAN1, LESS_THAN2, LESS_THAN3 The corresponding values are then referenced using label.less_than-1, label.less_than-2, label.less than-3 MORE_THAN calculate the number of variables more than a certain target value.
+This quantity is calculated using $\sum{i} 1.0 - \sigma(s_i)$ , where $\sigma(s)$ is a switchingfunction.
 The final value can be referenced using label .more_than.
-You can use multiple instances of this keyword i.e. MORE_THAN1, MORE_THAN2, MORE_THAN3 The corresponding values are then referenced using label .more_than-1, label .more_than-2, label .more_than-3 BETWEEN calculate the number of values that are within a certain range.
+You can use multiple instances of this keyword i.e. MORE_THAN1, MORE_THAN2, MORE_THAN3 The corresponding values are then referenced using label.more than-1, label.more than-2, label.more than-3 BETWEEN calculate the number of values that are within a certain range.
 These quantities are calculated using kernel density estimation as described on histogrambead.
 The final value can be referenced using label.between.
 You can use multiple instances of this keyword i.e. BETWEEN1, BETWEEN2, BETWEEN3 The corresponding values are then referenced using label.between-1, label.between-2, label.between-3 HISTOGRAM calculate a discretized histogram of the distribution of values.
 This shortcut allows you to calculates NBIN quantites like BETWEEN.
 MOMENTS calculate the moments of the distribution of collective variables.
-The $m$ th moment of a distribution is calculated using $\frac{1}{N}\sum{i=1}^{N}(s_i-\bar{s})^m$ , where $\bar{s}$ is the average for the distribution.
+The m th moment of a distribution is calculated using $\frac{1}{N}\sum{i=1}^{N}(s_i-\overline{s})^m$ , where $\overline{s}$ is the average for the distribution.
 The moments keyword takes a lists of integers as input or a range.
-Each integer is a value of $m$ .
-The final calculated values can be referenced using moment- $m$ .
-MIN calculate the minimum value.
-To make this quantity continuous the minimum is calculated using $\min = \frac{\beta}{\log \sum_i \exp\left(\frac{\beta}{s_i}\right)} \text{ The value of } \beta \text{ in this function is specified using (BETA= $\beta$) The final value can be referenced using label.min.}$
+Each integer is a value of m .
+The final calculated values can MIN be referenced using moment- m.
+IIIII calculate the minimum value.
+To make this quantity continuous the minimum is calculated using $\min = rac{eta}{\log \Sigma_i \exp\left(rac{eta}{S_i} ight)}$ The value of $eta$ in this function is specified using (BETA= $\beta$ ) The final value can be referenced using label .min. . s.s.s.sad doing idadminin